haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # pops back to the last calling command used in a RAM script.
+  # return from a Wonder Card script back to the original script
 ```
 </details>